 I received All-Conference honors in basketball, volleyball and track and field.
 I hold the 100 yard dash record (set in 1973, retired since it is yardage!)
 I was a State Competitor in the long jump in 1973, when it was a one class system.
 I also hold the 3 year scoring record for basketball.
 I was blessed to have parents who believed in girls’ athletics early on, and to be able to compete with both of my sisters on all of these teams!!

 I graduated from Bemidji State University in 1977 and competed on the basketball team, as well as being captain of the track and field team.

-I am married to Chuck Morgan, and together we have a blended family of 5 children.
-My son Nate and daughter Taylor, my stepchildren Conny, Pat, and Ryan, son-in-law Jared, and grandchildren Cassidy and Jack are all so dear to us!!
+I am married to Chuck Morgan, and we have a blended family of 5 adult children: My son Nate, daughter Taylor (Nolan), stepdaughter Conny (Jared), stepsons Pat and Ryan.
+2 grandchildren: Cassidy and Jack.

 TEACHING EXPERIENCE: Brainerd, MN, Staples, MN, Parkers Prairie, MN, Woods Academy in Maple Plain, MN, Minnetonka, MN

 COACHING EXPERIENCE: Brainerd 1977, Staples 1977-79, Parkers Prairie 1979-1982, Breck 1984, Minnetonka 1985-present.